 Won’t Replace Hair Restoration Surgery

-During a hair transplant, these hair are moved to the top of the scalp.
-Since they won’t miniaturize and come from a patient’s own head, the surgery provides an effective, natural looking treatment.
-As an added benefit, many patients only need a single surgery to get permanent results, compared to having to apply Latisse everyday.
+During a hair transplant, these hairs are moved to the top of the scalp.
+Since they won’t miniaturize and come from a patient’s own head, the surgery provides an effective, natural-looking treatment.
+As an added benefit, many patients only need a single surgery to get permanent results, compared to having to apply Latisse every day.

 If you are experiencing male pattern baldness and want to learn more about your options for treatment, contact Dr. Jeffrey Epstein, a hair restoration surgeon with nearly two decades of experience.
-Dr. Epstein is one of the most well respected surgeons in the field.
-Call (212) 759-3484 to schedule an appointment at his New York office or (305) 666-1774 for an appointment at his office in Miami.
+Dr. Epstein is one of the most well-respected surgeons in the field.
+Call (305) 666-1774 for an appointment at his office in Miami.